In the Gig Economy, Customers are Complicit in Labor Exploitation

 “Respect has absolutely gone down since Ola and Uber,” Salauddin opines.
 The rating system, often leveraged by customers as blackmail for doing extra labor, is primarily to blame.

-“I want customers to know that we are underpaid, we go through a lot to deliver their orders,” says Twitter handle @SwiggyDEHyd says.
+“I want customers to know that we are underpaid, we go through a lot to deliver their orders,” says Twitter handle @SwiggyDEHyd.

 Related on The Swaddle: